jonathan-portillo/todo-backend-/README.md

 ## STATUS

+## 6/28/23 Added cors to help connect frontend to API.

 ## Added validation middleware to API, some of the endpoints require refactoring for easier understading and less confusion.
 Seeds and Testing coming soon!!!

-## 11/11 Testing files created.
+## Testing files created.
 Still need to refactor endpoints and update documentation.
 Also fixed small typo in description documentation
-## 2/23/2023 Updated endpoints for API

 Please make sure you read though all of the documentation!!